firebolt-db/godocs/docs/API-reference/using-async-queries.md

 * [SQLAlchemy]({% link Guides/developing-with-firebolt/connecting-with-sqlalchemy.md %}) &ndash; Firebolt SQLAlchemy adapter
 * [Go SDK]({% link Guides/developing-with-firebolt/connecting-with-go.md %}) &ndash; Firebolt Go SDK

-## Python example API call
+## Submit a query

-The following code example establishes a connection to a Firbolt database using a service account, submits an asynchronous `INSERT` statement that groups generated numbers, periodically checks its run status, and then retrieves the row count from the `example` table:
+The following code example establishes a connection to a Firebolt database using a service account, submits an asynchronous `INSERT` statement that groups generated numbers, periodically checks its run status, and then retrieves the row count from the `example` table:

 ```python
 from time import sleep